Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Asteraceae

 In April, Dandelions dominate much of the the landscape in Britain and Ireland, but a few specimens can usually be found in flower in every month of the year.

 The genus name Taraxacum is thought to come from the Arabic word for a bitter herb.
 Plants were given the specific epithet officinale when they had a 'official' use in medicine/pharmacoligy.
 The common name Dandelion refers to the shape of the flower rays, like a lion's teeth: 'dents de lion' in French.

 There are many myths and mysteries about dandelions, including the belief that picking them will cause incontinence.
 The leaves are sometimes used as a salad vegetable and the flowers are used in making dandelion wine.

 There are a great many sub-species of dandelions, and many other plants are mistakenly given this name.
 From a distance, people sometimes mistake the many species of hawkbits for dandelions.
 True dandelions have hollow stems and, when picked, bleed a milky liquid.

-The flowers shown on this page were photographed in West Wales in April.
+The flowers shown on this page were photographed in West Wales between April and June.